 Born in London in 1960, Andrew Graham-Dixon is one of the leading art critics and presenters of arts television in the English-speaking world.
 He has presented numerous landmark series on art for the BBC and other independents.
-He has a long history of public service in the field of the visual arts and served various committees and is currently a member of the board of the Baltic Centre for Contemporary Art in Gateshead.
+He has a long history of public service in the field of the visual arts and served various committees.
+Andrew is currently a member of the Blue Plaques panel.

 In the course of his career, Andrew has won numerous awards for writing and broadcasting, and his achievements have been acclaimed by many of his most distinguished peers.